 - 2008 - GTA fare is $1.20 per trip

-- 2009 - Daytime routes extended to 11:30 pm; fare increased to $1.30 per trip as part of third planned fare increase
+- 2009 - Daytime routes extended from 7 to 15 routes; fare increased to $1.30 per trip as part of third planned fare increase

 - 2010 - GTA radio commercial wins American Public Transportation Association AdWheel Award; GTA Transportation Center offers free Wi-Fi and electronic charging station; HEAT adds direct routes to area shopping districts; construction begins on new Operations and Maintenance Facility and Administrative Offices